 SECURITIES LITIGATION AND INVESTMENT MANAGEMENT

-- Successfully represented large registered investment advisory firm in SEC investigation into possible conflicts of interest, representations to investors, private investments and internal controls and processes.
-After nearly two years of proceedings, including depositions and multiple interviews and document requests, the SEC recommended no enforcement action.
+- Represented large dually-registered RIA/brokerage firm in SEC investigation into possible conflicts of interest, representations to investors, private investments and internal controls and processes.
+After two years of proceedings, depositions and multiple interviews and document requests, the SEC recommended no enforcement action.

 - Obtained complete dismissal of registered representative’s FINRA case against former broker-dealer after a four-day hearing.
 The claimant alleged defamation, gross negligence, malicious filing of a false instrument (U5 and U4), tortious interference with business relationship, breach of the covenant of good faith and fair dealing, breach of contract and mental distress.
 The claimant alleged damages of $3,200,000.
 After claimant’s presentation of his case-in-chief, we made a motion to dismiss the claimant’s claims and grant our client’s counterclaim for breach of contract.
 The motions were granted.
 All of claimant’s claims were dismissed with prejudice.
 See Thomas W. Ottman v.
 Feltl and Company, Inc., et al., FINRA Case No. 14-01955, July 16, 2015.

 - Successfully defended a broker-dealer, its president and one of its registered representatives in numerous FINRA arbitrations filed around the country by investors in various alternative investments, including real estate investment trusts (REITS) and limited partnerships.
-Currently representing broker-dealer in connection with multiple FINRA investigations arising out of the same circumstances.
+Successfully resolved multiple FINRA investigations arising out of the same circumstances.